maliksaad84/NR-V2X-sub-6GHz-band/README.md

 To use this first download the latest release of [ns-3](https://www.nsnam.org "ns-3 Website") module for the simulation.

-This is ns-3 module for newradio as mentioned following -inline with the 3gpp Rel 16, specifications;
+This is ns-3 module for newradio as mentioned following
+- inline with the 3gpp Rel 16, specifications;
--this is soley built for research purpose.
+- this is soley built for research purpose.
 However, to include full features of 3gpp work is under consideration;
 - it includes full-stack operations including those from RLC and PDCP layers, thanks to the integration with the LTE module of ns-3
--this module studies the effect of NR-numerologies;
+- this module studies the effect of NR-numerologies;

 ## Getting Started ##